 \subsection{Generating hyperchaotic behaviors}

-A nonlinear dynamical system exhibits hyperchaotic behavior only when it has at least two positive values of LE.
-Obviously, the 2D Duffing map~\eqref{1} shows no hyperchaotic behavior, because it exhibits only one positive value of LE for some parameter values, as can be seen in Figure~\ref{fig:lyapunov1}.
-Typically, the trajectory of a dynamical system with hyperchaotic behavior is more difficult to be predicted, thus it is more desired for cryptography applications.
+A nonlinear dynamical system exhibits hyperchaotic behaviors only when it has at least two positive values of the LEs.
+So, the 2D Duffing map~\eqref{1} exhibits no hyperchaotic behavior as it has only one positive value of the LE with some parameter values (See Figure~\ref{fig:lyapunov1}).
+Typically, the trajectory of a dynamical system with hyperchaotic behavior is more difficult to predict than chaotic ones, and so is desirable for cryptography applications.

-To examine the existence of hyperchaotic behavior in the enhanced Duffing map~\eqref{4}, we have depicted the LE when the two parameters $ A $ and $ B $ vary at the same time, as shown in Figure~\ref{fig:contour1}.
-The LLE of the enhanced map~\eqref{4} is illustrated in Figure~\ref{fig:contour1} (a), meanwhile, the lowest LE is illustrated in Figure~\ref{fig:contour1} (b).
-It can be seen from this figure that the enhanced map shows chaotic behavior with very high values of the LLE when $ B\in(7.3, 15] $ and for all values of parameter $ A $.
-However, the hyperchaotic behavior of the enhanced map is approximately observed in two regions as follows: 1) $ A\in[12, 15] $ and $ B\in[4, 7.3)$; 2) $ A\in[3, 15] $ and $ B\in[2, 4] $.
+To examine the occurrence of hyperchaotic behaviors in the enhanced Duffing map~\eqref{4}, we calculate the LEs when both the parameters $ A $ and $ B $ vary as shown in Figure~\ref{fig:contour1}.
+The LLE of the enhanced map~\eqref{4} is illustrated in Figure~\ref{fig:contour1} (a), while the lowest LE is illustrated in Figure~\ref{fig:contour1} (b).
+It is seen that the enhanced map shows chaotic behaviors with higher values of the LLE when $ B\in(7.3, 15] $ and for any value of the parameter $ A $.
+However, the hyperchaotic behaviors of the enhanced map are observed in two regions as follows: 1) $ A\in[12, 15] $ and $ B\in[4, 7.3)$; 2) $ A\in[3, 15] $ and $ B\in[2, 4] $.

-To demonstrate that the hyperchaotic attractor of the enhanced Duffing map~\eqref{4} has high level of complexity, and spreads in a wide region of the 2D phase space, Figure~\ref{fig:attractor} plots the hyperchaotic attractor of the enhanced map as well as the attractors of other chaotic and hyperchaotic maps.
-These maps are described as follows: the 2D-SLMM~\cite{hua20152d}, 2D-SIMM \cite{liu2016fast}, 2D-LASM \cite{hua2016image}, and 2D-LICM \cite{cao2018novel} are considered as hyperchaotic maps.
-Meanwhile, the 2D Ushiki \cite{gao2009study} is considered as chaotic map.
+In order to verify the features of the enhanced Duffing map~\eqref{4} that the hyperchaotic attractor has high level of complexity and spreads in a wide region of the 2D phase space, we plot the hyperchaotic attractor of the enhanced map as well as the attractors of other chaotic and hyperchaotic maps as shown in Figure~\ref{fig:attractor}.
+Here, the 2D-SLMM~\cite{hua20152d}, 2D-SIMM \cite{liu2016fast}, 2D-LASM \cite{hua2016image}, and 2D-LICM \cite{cao2018novel} are considered as hyperchaotic maps, while the 2D Ushiki \cite{gao2009study} as a chaotic map.

-Figure~\ref{fig:attractor} can clearly illustrate that the attractor of the enhanced map with the parameters $ \alpha=1 $, $ \beta=5 $, $ A=15 $, $ B=3.7 $ occupies the whole 2D phase space ranging $ x\in[-15, 15] $ and $ y\in[-3.7, 3.7] $.
-This means that the enhanced map generates extreme unpredictable sequences, and its ergodicity property is much better than other maps.
+Figure~\ref{fig:attractor} shows that the attractor of the enhanced map with the parameters $ \alpha=1 $, $ \beta=5 $, $ A=15 $, $ B=3.7 $ occupies the whole 2D phase space with regions $ x\in[-15, 15] $ and $ y\in[-3.7, 3.7] $.
+This means that the enhanced map generates some extreme unpredictable sequences, and its ergodicity property is much better than other maps.